rajmanna-dev/DakshSCRA/README.md

 ### Setup DakshSCRA

-Before using DakshSCRA, make sure to install [Python3](https://www.python.org/downloads/) and the packages through the command line using [pip](https://pip.pypa.io/en/stable/installation/).
+Before using DakshSCRA, make sure you have installed [Python3](https://www.python.org/downloads/) and the packages through the command line using [pip](https://pip.pypa.io/en/stable/installation/).
-DakshSCRA software is open source.
-We are working on improving its code and documentation.

 #### 1. Clone the repository